Concordium/concordium.github.io/source/mainnet/net/voting/coordinator.rst

     election-coordinator --node http://localhost:20001 initial-weights --out . generate --start 2024-01-01T00:00:00Z --end 2024-01-03T00:00:00Z

-The weights are stored in the initial-weights.csv file, and the corresponding parameters used to compute them stored in initial-weights-params.json.
+The weights are stored in the initial-weights.csv file, and the corresponding parameters used to compute them are stored in initial-weights-params.json file in the current path directory.

 Create a new election instance
 ------------------------------